FuelLabs/sway/docs/src/advanced/generic_types.md

 }
 ```

 _(There's a little bit of new syntax here.
-When directly referring to a type to execute a method from it, a tilde (`~`) is used, This may change in the future.)_
+When directly referring to a type to execute a method from it, a tilde (`~`) is used.
+This may change in the future.)_

 ## Generic Structs and Enums